No, Republicans Are Not Better for the Economy

 Every “Unified Republican Government” Ever Has Led to a Financial Crash (The Reformed Broker)

-But if you want even more economic facts, a detailed study was done by two highly respected Princeton economists, Alan Blinder and Mark Watson.
+But if you want even more hard economic facts, a detailed study was done by two highly respected Princeton economists, Alan Blinder and Mark Watson.
 The paper was published in the peer-reviewed journal The American Economic Review.
-In summary:
+According to their summary:

 The US economy has performed better when the president of the United States is a Democrat rather than a Republican, almost regardless of how one measures performance…The superiority of economic performance under Democrats rather than Republicans is nearly ubiquitous: it holds almost regardless of how you define success.
 By many measures, the performance gap is startlingly large…

-Here’s an article about the study in Murdoch-owned The Wall Street Journal—again, not exactly a bastion of left-wing economics or pro-Democrat sentiment (emphasis mine):
+Here’s an article in Murdoch-owned The Wall Street Journal—again, not exactly a bastion of left-wing economics or pro-Democrat sentiment—describing the results of the study (my emphasis):

 The U.S. economy has performed better since World War II when the president is a Democrat rather than a Republican, two prominent Princeton University economists conclude.
 The reasons, they say, involve more luck than successful policies.